 While grief is an emotional response it can also manifest physical, cognitive and behavioral changes.
 Physical effects include crying, fatigue, difficulty sleeping, loss of appetite, headaches, aches and pains.
 The cognitive impacts involve forgetfulness, concentration problems, agitation, anxiety and emotional numbness.

-During the past 19 years, our staff have helped those who are terminally ill as well as their caregivers and families dealings with grief.
+Since 2000, our staff have helped those who are terminally ill as well as their caregivers and families dealings with grief.
 In our experience, the power of touch can help to lessen both the physical and emotional effects of grief.
 Therapies available for grief include massage, acupuncture, meditative classes and psychotherapy.